If you are homeless or at risk of homelessness we can:

 - advise you on what your rights are

-We may have a legal duty to assist you by offering accommodation if your homelessness cannot be prevented and you are:
+We may have a legal duty to assist you by offering housing if your homelessness cannot be prevented and you are:

 - a care leaver